 The respective role and responsibilities that a health provider and a hosting company have regarding protecting PHI.

-The ways in which both parties will be held liable for any breaches, so if one member violates the terms of agreement, the other has legal recourse.
+The ways in which both parties will be held liable for any breaches, so if one member violates the terms of the agreement, the other has legal recourse.

 Business Associate Agreements (BAAs) satisfy HIPAA regulations.
 They safeguard sensitive personal data and records of patients by making both health providers and their BAs responsible and liable for proper storage and transmission.
 If you use any outside entity to assist with your ePHI or EMR, including a hosting company, you must have a BAA signed with that organization.

 Remember, simply having a BAA doesn’t mean your responsibilities related to HIPAA are complete!
 You and your BAA should have clearly defined what type of actions they take to protect data.
-Health providers and their BAAs cannot excuse liability by claiming they shouldn’t have to follow HIPAA regulations if proper actions are not taken to safeguard patients data.
-If a BAA is not issued, it’s incomplete, or is violated, then both associates may find themselves in a lot of trouble with HIPAA.
+Health providers and their BAAs cannot excuse liability by claiming they shouldn’t have to follow HIPAA regulations if proper actions are not taken to safeguard patients' data.
+If a BAA is not issued, it’s incomplete or is violated, then both associates may find themselves in a lot of trouble with HIPAA.

 A good BAA protects both the health provider and the Business Associate in the event of a breach.
 It’s important that your BAA uses proper legal language.
 If only one party is responsible for a breach of PHI, then a BAA should clearly hold that party responsible.
-The first thing that a good BAA must include is an acknowledgement that the entity issuing it is obligated to HIPAA regulation.
-Your BAA must also include an acknowledgement that the entity signing is obligated to HIPAA regulations.
+The first thing that a good BAA must include is an acknowledgment that the entity issuing it is obligated to HIPAA regulation.
+Your BAA must also include an acknowledgment that the entity signing is obligated to HIPAA regulations.